dylanparson001/Library/README.md

-Library App from The Odin Project, main goal is to learn about objects and how to utilize them
+Library app that allows the user to add and remove books to local storage I learned how to utitlize objects and constructors, and dynamically add to the DOM